- Full Name: Edward Antony Richard Louis

 - Married: Sarah Ferguson on July 23, 1986

-His Royal Highness Prince Edward, Earl of Wessex, is the youngest child of Queen Elizabeth and Prince Philip, Duke of Edinburgh.
+His Royal Highness Prince Edward, Duke of Edinburgh, is the youngest child of Queen Elizabeth and Prince Philip, Duke of Edinburgh.
 Prince Edward Antony Richard Louis was born on March 10, 1964.

 Titles and Styles: